-Baltimore, Maryland's largest city and economic hub, lies just about 40 miles northeast of Washington, D.C.
-With a population of approximately 622,000, Baltimore is known for its beautiful harbor; quirky, distinct neighborhoods; unique museums and the world-renowned Johns Hopkins Hospital to the east and the University of Maryland Medical Center to the west.
+Baltimore, Maryland's largest city and economic hub, lies just about 40 miles northeast of Washington, D.C., a little over an hour to Philly, and 2.5 hours to NYC by train.
+With a population of approximately 622,000, the city of Baltimore is known for its beautiful inner harbor; quirky, distinct neighborhoods; unique museums, and the world-renowned Johns Hopkins Hospital to the east and the University of Maryland Medical Center to the west.

 Commonly known as "Charm City," Baltimore is a city with a rich cultural heritage and a dynamic creative spirit.
-Baltimore is a place where people dream big, celebrate who they are, where they've come from, and who they aspire to be through the arts, history and their diverse ethnic traditions.
-Vistiors can feel this creative energy in the city's world-class cultural attractions, sporting venues, and historic sites as well as in their shops, markets, and restaurants.
+It’s a place where people dream big, celebrate who they are, where they've come from, and who they aspire to be through the arts, history, and their diverse ethnic traditions.
+Visitors of Baltimore can feel this creative energy in the city's world-class heritage museums, historic sites and monuments, and cultural shops and boutiques.